 - Combine everything into a personal profile targeted to the job.

-Regardless of your experience, this section is easier to write if you leave it until last.
+Regardless of your experience, a customer service CV personal statement is easier to write if you leave it until last.
 It’s much faster when you’ve got your experience, skills and education ready to refer to.

 Now for the most important part of the hiring manager’s customer journey.
 Your work experience section.